Shakti: Local and pan-Indian goddesses relation

+Consolidating local and pan-Indian goddesses

 An interplay between the pan-Indian and local goddesses commonly occurs in the local areas where efforts can be made to "Brahmanise, Sanskritise or Hinduise" a local goddess.
 This approach involves shaping her character, similarly, to those of pan-Indian or Brahmanical deities, usually achieved by minimizing evidently local traits, such as approval of blood offerings.
 Another feature of this process is what has been called 'spousification', wherein an independent goddess is ritually married, either "temporarily, annually or – if fully Hinduised – permanently" to a celebrated god, usually Shiva.
 Again, conversely, the localisation of some pan-Indian goddesses took place, with them being conferred on with more popular names and forms and folklore that would relate them to a location.

 The pan-Indian goddesses are clearly more orthodox and can be regarded as being essentially pure, they are paid respect to when needed and they stay at fringes of local life without necessarily intervening in the daily lives of people.
-Local goddesses, on the contrary, concern themselves with devotees' everyday issues, which can most easily be addressed to the nearby goddess, who would then solve the problems no matter how trivial they may be.
+Local goddesses, on the contrary, concern themselves with devotees' everyday issues which can most easily be addressed to the nearby goddess who would then solve the problem no matter how trivial.
 It can be asserted that local goddesses are of utmost importance in the daily functioning of Hindu life.
-The lives of devotees and local deities are inextricably interlaced with each other so much that it seems they are in an intimate relationship.
+The local deities and devotees lives are so inextricably interlaced that it seems they are in an intimate relationship.

+Tantric realization of Shakti

+The concept of Shakti as the all-pervasive divine power evolved with a long complex history incorporating various ideas in its philosophical development: from the Vedic belief of the male deities having female partners or aspects which acted as their creative powers; the upanishadic idea of a single powerful supreme divinity (which was not necessarily recognised as female); to the idea of an abstract energy immanent in creation.
+These different ideas were interconnected to some extent by their speculation about the nature of Sound (Shabda Brahman) and its role in creation.
+Eventually, it was within Tantra that the idea of Shakti reached its fruition, here the "feminine principle (as Śakti—Śakti in goddess form)" was raised to the level of the Absolute.
+Shakti is here understood in two ways: as a plural phenomena where the gods (including Śakti) are considered having Śaktis by which they act, and as a singular universal phenomenon where Shakti is the Goddess.